UCSD-ECEMAE-148/148-148-spring-2025-final-project-team-10/README.md

 https://github.com/user-attachments/assets/7d87b73c-9c4e-48f1-9f4e-f30a59d7324a

-In this video, the car detects an Aruco marker, reads the ID of the marker to confirm weather its a valid user to track, determines the location and orientation of the marker and correspoindingly generates waypoints to drive towards the marker.
+In this video, the car detects an Aruco marker, reads the ID of the marker to confirm weather its a valid user to track, determines the location and orientation of the marker and correspoindingly drive towards the marker.
+The steering and rotation of the car is controlled in real-time to ensure that the car is always facing the marker and is at-least 30cm away from the marker.
+Also the car is able to follow the marker even when it is moving around.

-## Software

-## How to Run (Step by Step)

-## Challenges
+## Challenges Faced
 > **TODO**: Add challenges faced during the project.
 ### Triangulation with ESP32